19th & 20th September 2020, Lymington Road, Highcliffe

-Matt Budden brings with over ten years’ experience as an Executive Chef, he started his training in several Michelin starred country house hotels and used this grounding to travel extensively and further his culinary knowledge he has experience around the world working in first class kitchens in Australia, New Zealand and Vietnam aswell as Europe.
+Matt started his training in several Michelin starred country house hotels and used this grounding to travel extensively working in first class kitchens in Australia, New Zealand and Vietnam as well as Europe.
 He has headed up many prestigious kitchen brigades achieving 2AA rosettes and being Michelin recommended for the last 10 years.

 Schpoons & Forx is set within the Bournemouth Hilton Hotel and Matt is responsible for the whole food operation within the hotel which is set on the South Coast.
 Matt specialises in serving modern British cuisine with an emphasis on local seafood, serving the best of British produce in a relaxed stunning location.
 Matthew’s Food philosophy is grounded in adhering to the classics but adapting them to the modern palate, using local Dorset and Hampshire produce sourced from local farmers and fishermen to produce dishes that are simple but elegant.
 When he is not running the hotel kitchens he can be found demonstrating at local food festivals or training the next generation (and his own children) at the local rugby club.

 Luke has been at the multi-award-winning Chewton Glen since 1993.
 For ten years Luke was senior sous chef, then in November 2003, was appointed Executive Head Chef.
 Luke is a local man, having attended school and college in Bournemouth.
 After finishing his apprenticeship, aged 20 he had a brief sojourn at Chewton Glen with Pierre Chevillard which was an inspiring catalyst in his early career path.